foxfire667/ChartingHub/README.md

 - [.sm recolouriser](https://mzrg.com/stepmania/draw/awesome.html)

-There's also this archive of every tool for Stepmania (The game Etterna is a fork of) in 1 convenient place.
+There's also this archive of every tool for Stepmania (the game Etterna is a fork of) in 1 convenient place.
 A lot of things on here are a bit outdated but its worth looking at nontheless.

 - [Stepmania Tools Archive](https://josevarela.xyz/SMArchive/Tools/index.html )

 ### Miscellaneous

-This section is dedicated to resources that don't really fit into a category.
-Forum posts, tweets, documents and stuff of that type (That aren't an editor guide) will go here.
+Forum posts, tweets, documents, etc. will go here.

 April made a document discussing how she approaches stepping herself, which is a good read for anyone looking to learn about how patterns and notes can flow between eachother in a way that feels intuitive.
 It requires some basic knowledge as well already since it expects you to know certain things, but it hits a lot of key points that are still useful to a lot of charters.